a-formoso/OC-Project7-restaurant-review-site/README.md

 #### Step 2:
 * Add a review about an existing restaurant
-* Add a restaurant by clicking on a specific place on the map
+* Add a restaurant by right-clicking on a specific place on the map

 #### Step 3:
 * Implement the Google Search API to find restaurants in a particular display area